 Pilbara mining and exports continue to dominate its economy.
 The region remains Western Australia’s mining powerhouse and contributes significantly to the national wealth.
 As an area rich in natural resources, you’ll find that there’s no shortage of Pilbara mining jobs.
 Once you work with Rio/BHP/Woodside, you’ll enjoy a range of benefits, including subsidised housing.
 It brings it's own unique lifestyle too.
 It is not unusual to start a temp job with them and find yourself still there 20 years later.

-The beauty of construction is the big dollars.
-The downside is that it can be weeks away from your family, long working days, very hot environment and often staying in camps in remote areas.
-But this life builds it's own camaraderie.
+A job in the construction industry promises a significant income.
+The downside is that you can be weeks away from your family and have long working days.
+You’ll also be exposed to a scorching environment and often find yourself staying in camps in remote areas.
+But this life builds its own camaraderie.
 You create friendships that last.
-You do not have to worry about rent, food, or cleaning, or any of the mundane daily life issues.
+You do not have to worry about rent, food, or cleaning.
 Just get in and get your job done.

-Geographically the Pilbara Region in Western Australia is a very unique place.
+Geographically, the Pilbara Region in Western Australia is a unique place.

-It is not only renowned for its historical and cultural diversity, beautiful scenery, beaches and fishing, but most importantly the heartland of the Resource Industry.
-Natural industry supplies from Ore, Liquified Natural Gas, Gold, Salt, Manganese, Tin, Nickel, Copper, Alumina, Lead, Cobalt and Zinc to name just a few.
+Not only is it renowned for its historical and cultural diversity, beautiful scenery, beaches and fishing, but it’s also regarded as the heartland of the Resource Industry.
+Pilbara minerals and natural industry supplies include Ore, Liquified Natural Gas, Gold, Salt, Manganese, Tin, Nickel, Copper, Alumina, Lead, Cobalt, Zinc, and more.

-With the development of West Australian Industry, there became a need for businesses to service and supply the needs of both the local communities in the area and resource sectors.
+With the development of the West Australian Industry, businesses must step up to service and supply the needs of both the local communities in the area and resource sectors.

 The Resource Industry as well as the business sector - owner operator, is very diverse and using the examples above you will note companies specialising in or producing a particular product.
 There are therefore a number of different divisions in the industry that need to be explored.